oracleloyall/network_select/README.md

 # network_select
-use select for network module by zhaoxi .
+use select for network module